NCATS-Tangerine/semmed-biolink/README.md

 The data processing operations documented in this project are best attempted on a *nix system (Linux, OSX) given the dependency of various steps on *nix specific OS scripts and operations.

-The Semantic Medline Database release to be processed, along with UMLS and other (meta-)data release choices, is now parameterized by the values of environment variables set in a `.env` file in the root directory (see below), for which a `template.env` sample is provided (based on (meta-)data available in late June 2020).
+The Semantic Medline Database release to be processed, along with UMLS and other (meta-)data release choices, is now parameterized by the values of environment variables set in a `.env` file in the root directory (see below), for which a `template.env` sample is provided (based on (meta-)data available in late April 2021).
 Thus, the project may be rerun largely intact on future data releases (unless the underlying data models and metadata formats change - everyone's mileage may vary in the future)

 ## 3rd Party Software Dependencies